devchia254/swapi_robots/README.md

 ---

-Both the 'species' and 'films' attribute from the API give its value as a URL, which requires an additional fetch request.
+Both the 'species' and 'films' attribute from the API give a number (id) that holds value when attached to its respective URL, which requires an additional fetch request.

-Respectively, one requires to be fetched from a single URL and the other fetches from an array of URLs.
+Respectively, one requires to be fetched from a single URL (also stored in an array) and the other fetches from an array of URLs.

 Once fetched, they are stored in the state of their respective components.
 When every fetch URL is completed subsequently, likewise does the 'species' or 'films' data will be displayed in the same manner.